Common age-related eye problems and possible treatments

 Age-related Macular Degeneration (AMD)

-AMD is a leading cause of vision loss in seniors.
-It affects the macula, the part of the retina responsible for sharp, central vision.
-Symptoms include blurred or distorted vision, seeing straight lines as wavy and in the more advanced stages, difficulty recognizing faces.
+Description: AMD is a leading cause of vision loss in seniors.
+To explain what a macula is, if your eye was a camera, the retina would be the film in the camera.
+The macula is the center part of that film—responsible for sharp central vision.
+As "degeneration" suggests, AMD is the breakdown of the macula.
+Symptoms include blurred or distorted central vision, seeing straight lines as wavy, and in the more advanced stages, difficulty recognizing faces.

 Glaucoma